Engineering Precise and Robust Effective Hamiltonians: Examples

 \underline{ Step 1.
 System and controls.} The internal and control Hamiltonians are

 where, for this example, we choose $\omega_0=$1 GHz (1 Hz=$2\pi$ rad$\cdot s^{-1}$) as the resonance frequency of the qubit, $\omega_r$ as the transmitter microwave frequency.
 The control parameters are the amplitude of the applied microwave field ($\omega_1(t)$) and its phase ($\phi(t)$).
 The maximal value of $\omega_1(t)$ is 20 MHz.
-The control system has a 500 MHz bandwidth.
+The control system has a 500 MHz bandwidth ($\approx$1 ns response time), much shorter than the interval duration (10 ns), so the response can be treated as effectively instantaneous.

 It is convenient to move to an interaction frame that rotates at the transmitter frequency $\omega_r$ and take the rotating wave approximation \cite{slichter2013principles}.
 The internal and control Hamiltonians in this frame are